whisk-ml/whisk/whisk/template/{{ cookiecutter.repo_name }}/README.md

 # {{cookiecutter.project_name}}

-This readme was auto-generated using `whisk`. `whisk` creates a logical and flexible project structure for ML that creates reproducible results and lets you release your model to the world without becoming a software engineer.
+This readme was auto-generated using `whisk`. `whisk` creates a logical and flexible project structure for ML with reproducible results and lets you release your model to the world without becoming a software engineer.

 Once your project is setup, edit this readme directly to add context and documentation for your project.